sueszli/vector-database-benchmark/README.md

 Through simple benchmarks we created an initial support to decide between the many new vector database products on the market, specifically for the purpose of searching Code-embeddings.

 To achieve this, we have created a test set that has a realistic dimensioning and size (to our knowledge, we are the very first to have done so).
+This has enabled us to simulate a realistic workload.

 ## Why another database?